NVIDIA/NVFlare/docs/key_features.rst

 -----------------------------------

-Although the concept of client authorization and security policies are not new in FLARE, version 2.2 has shifted to federated site policy management.
+Although the concept of client authorization and security policies are not new in FLARE, version 2.2 has shifted to federated :ref:`site policy management <site_policy_management>`.
 In the past, authorization policies were defined by the project administrator at time of provisioning, or in the job specification.
 The shift to federated site policy allows individual sites to control:

  - Site security policy
  - Resource management